 True ETF liquidity

-Exchange-traded funds (ETFs) offer many benefits to investors, including flexible intraday trading, efficient market access and potentially lower costs.
+Exchange-traded funds (ETFs) present many features that investors may be looking for, including flexible intraday trading, efficient market access and potentially lower costs than mutual funds.
 But one of the most important ETF features—their liquidity—is also one of the most widely misunderstood.

 Dispelling the myths